 III.
 Regulatory Procedures

 Executive Order 12866, “Regulatory Planning and Review”

-Section 801 of Title 5, U.S.C., and Executive Order (E.O.)
-12866 requires certain regulatory assessments and procedures for any major rule or significant regulatory action, defined as one that would result in an annual effect of $100 million or more on the national economy or which would have other substantial impacts.
+Section 801 of Title 5, United States Code (U.S.C.), and Executive Order (E.O.)
+12866 require certain regulatory assessments and procedures for any major rule or significant regulatory action, defined as one that would result in an annual effect of $100 million or more on the national economy or which would have other substantial impacts.
 It has been certified that this rule is not an economically significant rule, however, it is a regulatory action which has been reviewed by the Office of Management and Budget as required under the provisions of E.O.
 12866.

 Section 202, Public Law 104-4, “Unfunded Mandates Reform Act”

 It has been certified that this rule does not contain a Federal mandate that may result in the expenditure by State, local and tribal governments, in aggregate, or by the private sector, of $100 million or more in any one year.

 Public Law 96-354, “Regulatory Flexibility Act” (5 U.S.C.
 601)

 The Regulatory Flexibility Act (RFA) requires each Federal agency prepare, and make available for public comment, a regulatory flexibility analysis when the agency issues a regulation which would have a significant impact on a substantial number of small entities.
 This rule will not significantly affect a substantial number of small entities for purposes of the RFA.